Rock music in Mexico: The Chopo

-Spanish Invasion and Response
+Spanish invasion and response

 Concurrent to the second wave British Invasion in the U.S., the Mexican rock scene in the early 1980s immediately fell prey to a “European Invasion” of its own with various artists from Spain taking over the radio.
 Influential Spanish rock bands like Hombres G, Mecano, Radio Futura and La Unión took over the spotlight with their experimental sounds and melancholic lyrics.
 Mexico’s music culture saw a newly inspired generation of rock bands emerge in response such Caifanes, Maná, Ritmo Peligroso, Botellita de Jeréz, El Tri and the Micro Chips.

 Mexican pop music on the other hand (a genre known for its trademark ballads) saw an unexpected explosion of success by incorporating early synths into an overall more pop rock based production with bands such as Timbiriche, Pandora, and Flans dominating the charts alongside Spanish pop bands like Olé-Olé.

 Rock in Monterrey

 Starting in the 90s, the city of Monterrey in the Mexican state of Nuevo Léon witnessed the birth of several bands that have become internationally acclaimed.
-Their genres vary considerably, but they include Jumbo, Volován, Panda, Plastilina Mosh, COhETICA, Zurdok, Kinky, El Gran Silencio, Genitallica, and the heavy metal band IRA.
+Their genres vary considerably, but they include COhETICA, El Gran Silencio, Genitallica, Jumbo, Kinky, Panda, Plastilina Mosh, The Warning, Volován, Zurdok and the heavy metal band IRA.

 The song Los Oxidados by Plastilina Mosh opens the 2005 movie Mr. & Mrs. Smith.
 Kinky performed at the 2004 edition of the Coachella Valley Music and Arts Festival in Indio, California, along with Radiohead, The Cure and The Killers.

+The all-female heavy rock band, The Warning became internationally successful from the 2020s, making several concert tours in North-America and Europe, performing on major music festivals and even promoted by MTV.
+They are the first Latin-American band signed directly to a major US label company.

 A few of the popular local live music venues in Monterrey include the Arena Monterrey, the Auditorio Banamex, and local clubs Cafe Iguana and McMullen's, both located in the Barrio Antiguo section of the city.

-The all girl Monterrey Heavy Rock band The Warning is proving increasingly popular.
-Their album, titled Queen of the Murder Scene, was released on November 25, 2018.
-It achieved high showings in the iTunes and Amazon rock music charts for several weeks after release, despite it being independent.
+Indigenous Rock

+Indigenous musicians have been a part of Mexican rock movements since at least the 1970s, but recently have seen an increase in popularity in recent decades, with artists from a myriad of backgrounds adding their distinct flair and sound to rock.
+Bands such as Sak Tzevul, Hamac Caziim, and Los Cogelones have been some of the most prevalent in the modern Indigenous rock scene, with each bringing their own distinct style through their cultural dress and language.
+Hamac Caziim in particular are invested in using the platform of music in order to more popularize and support the Comcaac language and community they are a part of.

+Indigenous musicians have unfortunately always faced discrimination and undue criticism, with some critics deriding Indigenous rock as "inauthentic", due to their western influence.
+Tzotzil band Sak Tzevul responded to this line of criticism by stating "There are things so deeply rooted that neither Coca-Cola nor anyone else can take away from us."